-define(): Argument #3 ($case_insensitive) is ignored since declaration of case-insensitive constants is no longer supported
+define(): Argument #3 ($case_insensitive) is ignored since declaration of case-insensitive constants is no longer supported¶

 The third argument of define() used to allow the creation of a case-insensitive global constant.
 The constant in the code would have been accessible with A or a, without distinction.
-This feature has been deprecated in PHP 7.3 and abandonned in PHP 8.0.
+This feature has been deprecated in PHP 7.3 and abandoned in PHP 8.0.
 For backward compatibility, the third argument is not reported as an error, but a warning.
 The constant is not case insensitive any way.
 Adding a fourth argument is a fatal error, and has no meaning.

 <?php